PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part1.md

 # Application, Stage and Scene

-Let's take a quick look at this little bit of code, because there's more going on there than it seems.
+Let's take a quick look at this little bit of code, because there's more going on there than it might seem.

 ## Application

-`Application` is an abstract class that has all of the guts that gets the JavaFX engine up and running for you.
-This is all started up when the `launch()` method is called.
+`Application` is an abstract class that has all of the functionality that gets the JavaFX engine up and running for you.
+This is all started up when its `launch()` method is called.
 Eventually, `launch()` will call `start()` which is an abstract method.
 We're going to be putting all of our customized code for the application in here.

 ## Stage and Scene